0xB455/dns-digger/README.md

 3. **SMTP Validation & Spoofing Test:**
    - **Validation:** Connects to identified mail servers on common SMTP ports to retrieve banner information and verify connectivity.
    - **Spoofing Test:** Simulates an SMTP session using non-existent email addresses to see if the server will accept spoofed messages, revealing potential vulnerabilities.

+4. **Recursive Subdomain Lookups (Optional):
+   When `--recursive` is enabled, any discovered subdomain references that match the apex domain(s) are re‐queried.
+This is true for both DNS and Mail subcommands, allowing you to reveal deeper tiers of DNS records and mail servers not visible from a single pass.

 This dual approach not only maps out DNS and mail infrastructures but also creatively probes for misconfigurations and vulnerabilities.